Read time 4 minutes

-Thus, when the mailbox size of your mailboxes exceeds 50 GB, the organization has only two options left – either upgrade the Office 365 subscription or delete data from the mailbox.
-But, deleting data is not always an option for many.
+When the mailbox size exceeds 50 GB, the organization has only two options left – either upgrade the Office 365 subscription or delete data from the mailbox.
+But, deleting data is not always an option for many because it stores all your essential information.
+Organizations don’t want to delete and lose their data.
 Also, not every user wants to invest in upgrading the plan due to higher costs.

 So, what are options to increase Office 365 mailbox size to 100 GB without upgrading the license?
 Well, here we have an ultimate solution that allows you to increase Office 365 mailbox size from 50 GB to 100 GB.

-So, to set the mailbox size limit to 100 GB, you can set the send limit at 99 GB.
+So, to set the mailbox size limit to 100 GB, you can set the send limit to 99 GB.

 That’s how you can extend the limit for single user mailbox in Exchange Online.
 If you want to increase the mailbox size for multiple users, then follow the below steps.